thutasann/c-lang/README.md

 # C Progamming Language KickOff

-This is the repo where I start learning `C Programming Language`
+This is the repo where I start learning `C Programming Language`.

 ## Check GCC Compiler